GT-ARC/opaca-core/doc/auth.md

 Authentication is configured using a number of Environment variables All of those are set either in the Docker Compose or using `export` (or equivalent) before starting the Runtime Platform.

 * `REQUIRE_AUTH`: Whether auth is required for accessing most routes.
-* `KC_URL`: Base URL (protocol, host and port) where to find the Keycloak instance; must be provided if Auth is required, and for allowing for user login, otherwise optional.
+* `KC_ISSUER_URI`: Keycloak JWT Issuer-URI up to and including the Realm to be used; must be provided if Auth is required, and for allowing for user login, otherwise optional.
-* `KC_REALM`: Name of the Keycloak realm to use, see below for details
 * `KC_CLIENT`: Name of the public Keycloak client within the real to be used for users.
 * `KC_ADMIN`: Username of a Keycloak user with admin privileges in the realm; needed for creating temporary clients.
 * `KC_ADMIN_PW`: Password for the above user with admin privileges.

-### Environment Variables passed to the Container
+### Relevant Environment Variables passed to the Container

-TODO
+In the container, the Keycloak Issuer URI can be found in the `KEYCLOAK_URL` variable.
+The platform has created a private client for the Container, which can be used for getting access tokens for communicating with the parent platform.
+The client's ID is the `CONTAINER_ID`; its secret as given in the `CLIENT_SECRET` environment variable.
+See `AuthHelper` class in the JIAC VI reference implementation for details.

+See [API docs](api.md) for complete list of environment variables passed to the Agent Container when it is started.

 ### Keycloak Setup